A Study in Magic

 "Quirrell doesn't have the stone," Harry explained.
 "No one does.
 Professor Dumbledore's been telling me he had a chat with Nicolas Flamel, and they agreed to destroy it—even if it means Flamel and his wife is going to die.
 He hasn't told me why yet."

 "And I will," said Dumbledore, sounding quite delighted.
-"To one as young as you two, I'm sure it seems incredible, but to Nicolas and Perenelle, who lived six hundred and sixty-six years and six hundred and fifty-nine years respectively, dying is really like going to bed after a very, very long day.
+"To one as young as you two, I'm sure it seems incredible, but to Nicolas and Perenelle, who have lived six hundred and sixty-six years and six hundred and fifty-nine years respectively, dying is really like going to bed after a very, very long day.
 After all, to the well-organized mind, death is but the next great adventure."

 Harry was silent for a moment.